Skip to content

 4. Dev bypass — if the URL is localhost and no token is available, automatically authenticates via the dev bypass endpoint

-Most commands accept --url (default http://localhost:4321) and --token flags.
+These commands accept --url (from EMDASH_URL, falling back to http://localhost:4321) and --token flags.
+Authentication commands have their own connection options.
 When targeting a local dev server, no token is needed.

-These flags are available on all remote commands:
+These flags are available on commands using the shared remote client:

 FlagAliasDescriptionDefault